 Our Beliefs and Outcomes

 Our Beliefs.
 At Croft, we believe that young children have an intrinsic desire to learn, and that teaching and learning – through investigation and exploration – must build on each child’s natural interests and curiosity.
-We believe that warm and positive relationships are paramount and that 4- and 5-year olds learn through their interactions with their family, teachers, and peers.
+We believe that warm and positive relationships are paramount and that 5- and 6-year olds learn through their interactions with their family, teachers, and peers.
 We believe that learning is fluid; social and emotional skills, cognition, motor and perceptual skills, and literacy can and should be developed simultaneously through intentional activities.
 We believe that play is important, allowing for deep engagement and understanding by creating and revisiting experiences connected to the curriculum.
 And we believe that children must have many opportunities for choice.

-Key Components: Pre-Kindergarten and Kindergarten
+Key Components: Kindergarten and Grade 1

 Morning Meeting.
 Our morning meeting is an active learning time.
 It is time for rhyming and singing, word and math games, and classmate sharing.
 It is a time for building a positive and respectful classroom community, as well as celebrating the amazing attributes each child contributes to the classroom.
 It is a time to establish rituals and routines that are fun and help foster an organized learning environment.
 Most importantly, it is a time for our teachers to ask thoughtful, evolving questions which help students construct ideas rather than simply receive information.